Chapter 2.24

 2.24.060 Quorum.

-A quorum of the commission or committee shall consist of more than one-half the members, except as to the adjournment of a meeting, or the fixing of a time and place for a meeting, in which case those present shall be sufficient to constitute a quorum.
+A quorum of the commission or committee shall consist of one member more than one-half the members.
+All action of a commission or committee requires a quorum to be present, except as to the adjournment of a meeting, or the fixing of a time and place for a meeting, which actions may be taken without the presence of a quorum.
 Any action must be concurred in by a majority of the members present at the time.
 (Ord.
-529 § 2 (part), 1991: Ord.
-306 § 1, 1975: Ord.
-10 § 4 (part), 1940)
+701 § 2 (Exh.
+1), 2012; Ord.
+529 § 2, 1991; Ord.
+306 § 1, 1975; Ord.
+10 § 4, 1940)

 2.24.070 Officers.